 As available color spectrums change with depth, you’ll want to wait until you’ve reached your desired depth before performing your manual white balance.
 During the dive, reset the white balance manually every time your depth changes by approximately 30 feet (10m).

-is an essential feature for underwater photography for a variety of reasons.
+Focus mode is an essential feature for underwater photography for a variety of reasons.
 First, the water between the camera and the subject contains floating particles, absorbing and refracting colors and light.
 Because of this, focusing can be a challenge without a top-notch focusing system in your camera body and its lens, although even the best focusing systems can struggle in dark or murky conditions.

 You have two main focusing options, both above and below the water: